 The special criminal court on events in Darfur was also established by the Sudanese authorities by a decree that was signed and published just one day after the ICC opened its investigation into Sudan.
 This court is supposed to deal with:

-ii) charges submitted by committees set up to look at the Sudanese government’s commission of inquiry; and
+- charges submitted by committees set up to look at the Sudanese government’s commission of inquiry and

-Uganda is another country, which has had a turbulent and troubled history since independence in the early 1960s.
+Uganda is another country that has had a turbulent and troubled history since independence in the early 1960s.
 It is therefore no surprise that it established the first truth commission in Africa and the third one globally, after those of Bolivia and Argentina.
 So far, four transitional processes have been tried at one point or another.

 The most recent is the ICC.
 In December 2003, President Museveni asked the ICC to investigate war crimes in the northern part of the country, particularly with respect to the atrocities committed by the Lord’s Resistance Army (LRA).
 Formal investigations against Joseph Kony and his commanders of the LRA by the ICC were started on 29 July 2000 and the first warrant of arrest against Kony and four others was issued on 8 July 2005.
 Although the ICC process was initiated by the Ugandan government, they appear to have changed their mind because the rebels have insisted that they will not sign a peace deal whilst the arrest warrants are still in place.
 The exact situation remains fluid, however, President Museveni has asked the ICC to maintain the charges against the LRA until a peace agreement is reached, but has stated that once an agreement is signed, the government will intervene to keep the commanders of the LRA out of the reach of the ICC.

-iv) re-insertion support, including providing resettlement package reporters; and
+- re-insertion support, including providing resettlement package reporters and

-As of June 2005, although more than 15,300 combatants and abductees had received amnesty, only about 4000 had received the resettlement package, which includes a lump sum of US $150, a mattress, blanket, hoe and some seeds due to a shortage of funds.
+As of June 2005, although more than 15,300 combatants and abductees had received amnesty, only about 4000 had received the resettlement package, which includes a lump sum of $150 USD, a mattress, blanket, hoe, and some seeds due to a shortage of funds.
 The World Bank and the US government have donated funds to deal with certain aspects of the process.